creacominc/ccSchwabManager/README.md

 - **Intelligent Entry Pricing**: Buy orders are set to enter at 1 ATR% below the target price, ensuring we don't buy until the position is sufficiently profitable
 - **Precise Trailing Stops**: Trailing stop percentages are calculated based on the target price vs current price, ensuring accurate stop placement
 - **Price Rounding**: All prices and percentages are rounded to the penny (2 decimal places) for precise order execution
-- **Single vs OCO Orders**: The system intelligently creates single orders when only one order is selected, and OCO orders when multiple orders are selected
+- **Flexible Order Submission**: The system now supports both single orders and OCO orders:
+  - **Single Orders**: Submit individual buy or sell orders independently
+  - **OCO Orders**: Submit both buy and sell orders together as a One-Cancels-Other order
+  - **Smart Submit Button**: Submit button is enabled when either a buy OR sell order is selected (not requiring both)

 #### Buy Order Example
 For a position with: